1. Sustainability TOP

 Business Activities and Environmental Hazards

-Items marked with have been verified by a third-party for the FY2023 data.
+have been verified by a third party for the fiscal 2025 data.

 Raw material input amount (thousand-t)